NotNightKnight/timeResync/README.md

 # timeRsync
-Time rsync bat file for rsyncing time automatically for older computers.
+Time resync bat file for rsyncing time automatically for older computers.

 This thing builded from several website forums comments.Unfortunately I didn't take notes of where did I took :( So I can't reference.